Install and Set Up Bookdown

 Open GitHub Desktop and navigate to the

 bookdown-minimalfolder on your local computer.
-Write a quick summary to commit (or save) the changes you made above to your master branch, and push this version to your online GitHub repo.
+Write a quick summary to commit (or save) the changes you made above to your main branch, and push this version to your online GitHub repo.

 In your web browser, go to your online GitHub repo, with a web address similar to